Yunworthy/Baxter-project-3/motion/README.md

 ## Introduction

 I use Yale OpenHand Project as my Baxter customized replacement for the default gripper.
-For Model T, it can do a more advanced grab action due its adaptive finger and a floating pully tree transmission mechanism.
-More information can be found in its web site [Yale OpenHand Project](https://www.eng.yale.edu/grablab/openhand/).
+For Model T, it can do a more advanced grab action due to its adaptive finger and a floating pully tree transmission mechanism.
+More information can be found on its website [Yale OpenHand Project](https://www.eng.yale.edu/grablab/openhand/).

 ## Modification